 Support policy for operating system versions

-• We support an OS version until the first release of a major version of Open Inventor after the end of standard support by the vendor of the OS.
+• We support an OS version until the first release of a minor version of Open Inventor after the end of standard support by the vendor of the OS.
 For example:

 • New minor and major versions of Open Inventor are always released with the latest version of the service packs/updates available for the OS at the time of the release.